mmenestret/jdegoes.github.io/_posts/2019-04-07-testable-zio.md

 Here we don't use the `Webapp` type alias, because the functions in `DB` will not necessarily have the same dependencies as our web application.

 However, after enough refactoring, we might introduce a new type alias in the `DB` object: `type DB[A] = ZIO[Database, Throwable, A]`.
-Eventually, all methods in `DB` would return effects of this type.
+Eventually, all methods in `DB` might return effects of this type.

 At this point, our refactoring is nearly complete.
-But we have to take care of one last detail: we have to provide our database module to our production application.
+But we have to take care of one last detail: we have to provide our database module to the production application.

 There are two main ways to provide the database module to our application.
 If it is inconvenient to propagate the `Webapp` type signature to the top of our application, we can always supply the production module somewhere inside our application.

-In the worst case, if we are pressed for time and need to ship the code today, maybe we choose to provide the production database wherever we call `inviteFriends`.
+In the worst case, if we are pressed for time and need to ship code today, maybe we choose to provide the production database wherever we call `inviteFriends`.

 {% highlight scala %}
 inviteFriends(userId).provide(DatabaseLive)